 The Ironmaster's Mansion Hostel is a historic building located within Pine Grove Furnance State Park that is managed as a Hostel.
 Overnight accomdations for up to 48 people are avaliable.

 McMillan Woods is a youth group campground on Gettysburg National Military Park.
-There is no use fee.
+The campsite is free, but there is a small reservation fee.
 It is open from April through October.
 Scout groups must have tour permits issued from their local council.
 Tent camping only; no recreational vehicles.
 Facilities include water, portable comfort stations, trash receptacles, fire rings, picnic tables, common use area and common use shelter (pavilion).
-No firewood is available, groups must bring their own or purchase it locally.
 No fireworks, air rifles, firearms, or cutting of trees in the park.